Richie Rich (rapper): Early years (1987–1999)

-As the group was ready to sign a major-label contract with Priority Records in 1990, however, Richie Rich was arrested for possession of cocaine.
-415 released its next album and faded from the scene soon after, while Rich sat in jail; he was released a year later, and began appearing on tracks by 2Pac and the Luniz.
-Richie Rich soon found himself being in the middle of a bidding war between Def Jam Records and Relativity Records.
-He choose to go on Russell Simmons' label Def Jam.
+A cocaine possession conviction in 1990 put Rich in jail.
+415 continued without him but did not flourish.
+Rich was released after a year and rapped on tracks by 2Pac and the Luniz.
+Rich soon found himself being in the middle of a bidding war between Def Jam Records and Relativity Records.
+He chose to go on Russell Simmons' label Def Jam.
 Before forming his own label, Oakland Hills 41510, he released his second solo album in 1996, Half Thang, which peaked on the Billboard Top R&B/Hip-Hop Albums at number 57.

-By 1995, Richie Rich had become the first Bay Area rapper to sign with New York's Def Jam Records, and his major-label album, Seasoned Veteran, was released in late 1996 Seasoned Veteran did rather well on the charts, and music videos were soon released for three songs on the album.
+By 1995, Rich had become the first Bay Area rapper to sign with New York's Def Jam Records, and his major-label album, Seasoned Veteran, was released in late 1996 Seasoned Veteran did rather well on the charts, and music videos were soon released for three songs on the album.
 Just as Rich's career was booming, a merger at Def Jam (with PolyGram) left him without much direction.
-Richie Rich was going to release a second album on Def Jam, although it kept getting pushed back.
+Rich was going to release a second album on Def Jam, although it kept getting pushed back.
 He soon had the decision to stay or go, he decided to go.

-Ten-Six Record Years (1999-present)
+Ten-Six Record years (1999–2004)

 Rich then started his own label with partner Lev Berlak, named Ten-Six Records.
 Four years after Seasoned Veteran, his fourth album The Game was released.
 The album has sold over 300,000 units independently but was panned by critics and fans alike.

+Recent events (2021–present)

-In 2021, Rich's 1996 song Let's Ride was featured in the television series Blindspotting.
+In 2021, Rich's 1996 song "Let's Ride" was featured in the television series Blindspotting.